A mucus clearance device that works by vibration of airways to loosen mucus.

 A generalized designation for diseases involving persistent airway obstruction such as emphysema, chronic bronchitis and bronchiectasis.

 An inherited (genetic) chronic lung disease affecting the lungs and digestive system.
-It is believed that a defective gene and its protein product cause the body to produce unusually thick, sticky mucus that clogs the lungs and may lead to lifethreatening lung infections, and obstructs the pancreas and stops natural enzymes from helping the body break down and absorb food.
+A defective gene and its protein product cause the body to produce unusually thick, sticky mucus that clogs the lungs and may lead to life-threatening lung infections.
+This mucus also obstructs the pancreas and stops natural enzymes from helping the body break down and absorb food.
 There is significant overlap between CF and NTM patients.
 Although usually diagnosed in early childhood, some NTM patients now are being diagnosed with a form of CF as adults.

 A chronic obstructive pulmonary disease (COPD) in which the alveoli or small airways of the lungs are damaged, which makes breathing more difficult.
 Emphysema is usually caused by smoking.